BlueWitherer/ProgressBarAPI/README.md

 static ProgressBar* create(); // Create the custom progress bar

-void setBarColor(ccColor3B color); // Set the color of the fill of the bar void updateBar(float value, float time = 0.f); // Update the fill of the bar
+void setBarColor(ccColor3B color); // Set the color of the fill of the bar void updateBar(float value); // Update the fill of the bar

 float getProgress(); // Get the current progress of the bar
 ```